 The Pennsylvania State Flag

-The State Coat of Arms, containing the emblems of the official state seal, was that of Provincial Pennsylvania's Penn family.
-It first appeared on paper money issued by the state in 1777 and two years later was adopted for display on the state flag.
+The State Coat of Arms, containing the emblems of the official state seal, first appeared on paper money issued by the state in 1777 and two years later was adopted for display on the state flag.

 During the Civil War, many Pennsylvania regiments carried a modified version of the Stars and Stripes.
-Substituted for the field of stars on Old Glory was the Pennsylvania Coat of Arms.
+The Pennsylvania coat of arms was substituted for the field of white stars on Old Glory.

 On June 13, 1907, the Pennsylvania General Assembly standardized the design of the flag and required that the field of blue be the same color as the blue of the Flag of the United States.
 The law requires that the flag